Pirates vs. Brewers Player Props Betting Odds

 McCutchen Stats

-- McCutchen enters this game looking to extend his six-game hit streak.
-In his last 10 outings he is batting .361 with three doubles, seven walks and an RBI.
+- McCutchen enters this game looking to extend his seven-game hit streak.
+During his last 10 games he is batting .421 with four doubles, a home run, six walks and four RBI.

 McCutchen Recent Games